 - Separate sick employees

-- Emphasise staying home when sick, respiratory etiquette and hand hygiene by all employees
+- Emphasize staying home when sick, respiratory etiquette, and hand hygiene by all employees

 - Perform routine environmental cleaning